Understanding Homestead Protection In Florida

 When it comes to estate planning, homestead protection is a fundamental concept in Florida.
 It is even included in the Florida Constitution.
 When looking at asset protection as you create your estate plan or administer a loved one’s estate, utilizing this homestead protection should be one of your key areas of focus.
 It’s essential to understand what rights you have and how they can benefit you in this scenario.

 At The Castro Law Firm, PLLC, attorney Taren L. Castro got her start working as a Florida state trooper for over a decade.
-Before becoming a lawyer, she also worked in the Florida Attorney General’s office.
+Before opening her own practice, she also worked in the Florida Attorney General’s office.
 Her vast experience helps her understand the complexities of the law and demonstrate to her clients how these protections can benefit them.
 She offers completely free consultations and is dedicated to client satisfaction.
 She is fluent in Spanish and ready to meet with clients who need assistance with estate planning and asset protection or with probating an estate.

 Homestead Exempt Property: Keeping Your Home In The Family